Smoking jacket: History

 In the 18th century, gentlemen often referred to a specific style of "night gown" called the banyan, a knee-length robe, a more comfortable design than the justaucorps, onto which shawl collars became prevalent.
-The short smoking jacket soon evolved from these silk garments.
+The shorter smoking jacket evolved from these garments.

+To protect their clothes, many men would wear their robes-de-chambre while smoking in private.
+These robes acted as a barrier against ash and smoke, while also allowing them to showcase another garment from their collection.
 When the Crimean War of the 1850s popularised Turkish tobacco in Britain, smoking gained in popularity.
 After dinner, a gentleman might wear a smoking jacket and retreat to a smoking room.
 The jacket was intended to absorb the smoke from his cigar or pipe and protect his clothing from falling ash.

 The smoking jacket remained popular into the 20th century.
-An editorial in The Washington Post in 1902 wrote that the smoking jacket was "synonymous with comfort", while a Pennsylvania newspaper opined in 1908 that it would be "putting it mildly to say that a new House Coat or Smoking Jacket will give any man reason for elation".
+An editorial in The Washington Post in 1902 wrote that the smoking jacket was "synonymous with comfort", while a Pennsylvania newspaper in 1908 stated that it would be "putting it mildly to say that a new House Coat or Smoking Jacket will give any man reason for elation".
 Due to its comfort, it was also worn by men as a leisure garment outside of smoking.
-Famous wearers included Fred Astaire (who was buried in a smoking jacket), Cary Grant, Dean Martin, Jon Pertwee and Frank Sinatra.
+Famous wearers included Fred Astaire (who was buried in a smoking jacket), Cary Grant, Dean Martin, Jon Pertwee, and Frank Sinatra.

-While smoking jackets declined in popularity from the 1950s, a minority of wearers still persisted; Playboy mogul Hugh Hefner was a notable example.
-In its January/February 1999 issue, Cigar Aficionado stated that it was time the smoking jacket be brought back, perhaps as an "alternative type of formalwear".
+While smoking jackets declined in popularity from the 1950s, a minority of wearers persisted; Playboy mogul Hugh Hefner was a notable example.
+In its January/February 1999 issue, Cigar Aficionado stated that the smoking jacket ought to be brought back, perhaps as an "alternative type of formalwear".